Erich Honecker: Illness, downfall and resignation

 The sitting of the SED Central Committee planned for the end of November 1989 was pulled forward a week, with the most urgent item on the agenda now being the composition of the Politburo.
 Krenz and Mielke attempted by telephone on the night of 16 October to win other Politburo members over to remove Honecker.
 At the beginning of the session on 17 October, Honecker asked his routine question of "Are there any suggestions for the agenda?"
 Stoph replied, "Please, general secretary, Erich, I propose that a new item be placed on the agenda.
 It is the release of Comrade Erich Honecker as general secretary and the election of Comrade Egon Krenz in his place."
 Honecker reportedly calmly responded: "Well, then I open the debate".

 All those present then spoke, in turn, but none in favour of Honecker.
 Günter Schabowski even extended the dismissal of Honecker to also include his posts in the State Council and as Chairman of the National Defence Council while childhood friend Günter Mittag moved away from Honecker.
-Mielke supposedly blamed Honecker for almost all the country's current ills and threatened to publish compromising information that he possessed, if Honecker refused to resign.
+Mielke, hollering and pounding the conference room table with his fist pointed at Honecker and blamed him for almost all the country's current ills and threatened to publish compromising information that he possessed, if Honecker refused to resign.
 A ZDF documentary on the matter claims this information was contained in a large red briefcase found in Mielke's possession in 1990.
 After three hours the Politburo voted to remove Honecker.
 In accordance with longstanding practice, Honecker voted for his own removal.
-When the public announcement was made, it was branded as a voluntary decision on Honecker's part, ostensibly "due to health reasons".
+As a concession to Honecker, he was allowed to publicly save face by resigning due to "ill health".
 Krenz was unanimously elected as his successor as General Secretary.
+This closely echoed how Honecker helped force Ulbricht out 18 years earlier; he too had been publicly allowed to retire for health reasons.